 - Regular tasks such as cleaning toilets, desks, carpets, and surfaces.
 They will also take care of removing rubbish bins, refilling toilet rolls etc.

 - Monthly tasks including emptying out communal fridges, cleaning appliances, windows etc.

 Commercial Floor Cleaning methods

 Commercial floor cleaners utilise a range of specialised methods to clean flooring in commercial properties.
 The methods are divided into two categories: wet and dry.

 Some of the wet methods include steam cleaning, which uses high-temperature steam to remove oil and dirt, and deep extraction, which is a method used in carpet and fabric cleaning.
+Steam cleaning technology has proved successful for office deep cleans as it destroys bacteria and viruses by breaking down their proteins.
+This provides businesses with superior sanitisation and sterilisation services.
 There are also various floor maintenance methods which are used for cleaning and maintaining tiled floors.

 In the dry cleaning methods, commercial cleaners use encapsulation, which is where a deep-cleaning compound spreads over the carpet, dissolves into the run and absorbs dust and dirt before crystallising, as well as rotowash, which is a tool with rotating brushes that lift off dirt and suck it into a vacuum.

+Make no mistake, however, these methods must always be carried out by a trained professional with the proper equipment.
 For example, commercial vacuum cleaners are required for the heavy-duty needs of office buildings and other indoor public places.
 Pressure washers are also used to clean building entrances, brickwork and sidewalks.
-The highly pressurised water jets are able to break down and blast away dirt, mold and other contaminants.
+The highly pressurised water jets are able to break down and blast away dirt, mould and other contaminants.

 Specialist commercial cleaning